Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

  Hello, greetings Its Nice to see you here - Im Ayumi.
 This Is for Ponytown only Just so you can get to know me a bit before you want to interact with me or if your just being a bit of a stalker /Silly  - If you happen to see me and are too shy to approach, Dont be.
 Im friendly And dont be shy to c+h either.
  Btw if i follow you on github it means i think ur cool and i want to be your friend because ur cool ok? ok.
+ [Most likely no follow backs unless I like you.]

  ──★ ˙ ̟ !!
 "MY NAME IS BRUTUS AND MY NAME MEANS HEAVY !
 SO WITH A HEAVY HEART ILL GUIDE THIS DAGGER THROUGH THE HEART OF MY ENEMY !
 MY WHOLE LIFE YOU WERE A FRIEND AND TEACHER TO ME , PLEASE KNOW MY ACTIONS ARE NOT ONLY MOTIVATED BY ENVY !
 I TOO HAVE A DESTINY  THIS DEATH WILL BE ART! " /LYR !!  ──★ ˙ ̟ !!